Comunal: Taller de Arquitectura Social Housing Production

 The design is composed of a structural frame that is assembled on-site and then fitted with prefabricated panels.
 The primary materials are bamboo (40%), concrete (30%), and ECOLAM (10%).
 The bamboo panels are covered in ixtle, a local vegetable fiber.
 Some walls are brick lattices that allow for ventilation, especially in the kitchen where the smoke needs to be removed.
 The roof is made of ECOLAM, a local metal sheet made from food-grade recycled aluminum.
 The design has two bedrooms, a bathroom, the main hall, a kitchen, and a porch.
-The local people were trained in making the panels so they could give maintenance or replicate the technique.
+The local people were trained in making the panels so they could provide maintenance and be able to replicate the technique.

 The locals were trained to give maintanance.